 More useful information from the NHS choices website:

 Every NHS patient should be actively involved in the decisions about their care and treatment.
-Go to the NHS choices website to find out more about patient choice.
+Go to NHS patient choice to find out more.